-Vitamin K is a group of fat-soluble vitamins and plays an important role in regulating blood coagulation, supporting the metabolism of bones and calcium in the vascular system.
+Vitamin K is a group of fat-soluble vitamins and plays an important role in regulating blood coagulation, and supporting the metabolism of bones and calcium in the vascular system.

-You can add vitamin K in broccoli, crayfish, beetroot, celery, mint leaves, basil, garlic, plum, kiwi, tomato, avocado, fermented cheese …
+You can add vitamin K in broccoli, crayfish, beetroot, celery, mint leaves, basil, garlic, plum, kiwi, tomato, avocado, and fermented cheese …

 Vitamin A – Prevent Wrinkles

 Does Vitamin A have effects on the skin?
-According to research, vitamin A has a multitude of surprising uses for skincare, including:
+According to research, vitamin A has a multitude of surprising uses for skin care, including: